npm/arborist/README.md

 * `node.parent` Physical parent node in the tree.
 The package in whose `node_modules` folder this package lives.
 Null if node is top of tree.

-    Setting `node.parent` will automatically update `node.location` for this node and all of its children.
+    Setting `node.parent` will automatically update `node.location` and all graph edges affected by the move.

-* `node.children` The packages located in the node's `node_modules` folder.
+* `node.children` Map of packages located in the node's `node_modules` folder.
 * `node.package` The contents of this node's `package.json` file.
 * `node.path` File path to this package.
 If a node is a link target, and lives outside of the tree, then `node.path` will be null.